SizheHu/Raster-to-Graph/README.md

 (II) annotations.

-Here's how to use them:
+Here is a detailed guide on how to get the data:

 ### Step 1: Access the "LIFULL HOME'S Data"